ryanhellyer/unique-headers/readme.txt

 == Changelog ==

+Version 1.3.11: Moved instantiation and localization code into a class.
 Version 1.3.10: Added Deutsch (German) language translation.
 Version 1.3.9: Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).<br />
 Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />